Editorial Team

 Dr. Jacqueline (Jackie) Deal is President & CEO of the Long Term Strategy Group (LTSG), a defense research firm; co-founder of the American Academy for Strategic Education (AASE), which teaches courses on net assessment, China, and political warfare; and an adviser to State Armor, which helps protect U.S. states from hostile foreign adversaries.
 She has testified on numerous occasions at Congressional and state-level hearings on military, political, and economic dimensions of the CCP threat, and she has written frequently on these topics for a range of popular and academic publications.

-Dr. David Rushing Dewhurst, PhD
+Dr. David Rushing Dewhurst

 Board Member

 Dr. David Rushing Dewhurst is DARPA's economic warfare program manager.
 Before joining DARPA as a government civilian, he was an advisor to the agency, a fellow at Yale University, a senior scientist at a defense R&D firm, a lead data scientist on a global life insurance firm's capital risk team, and a computer scientist at an FFRDC.
+He earned his BA, MS, and PhD from the University of Vermont.

 Board Member

 Dr. Rozlyn (Roz) C. Engel serves as the Managing Director of the Treasury, Economics, and Enterprise Modernization Division at MITRE.
 In this role, she oversees a wide range of technical work across the financial and economic policy domains.
 Roz came to MITRE after a long career spent at the nexus of international economics, national security, and U.S. policy development, including positions at the Treasury Department, the intelligence community, and the Defense Department.
 She has published on issues relating to economic development, labor economics, and geoeconomic dynamics.
 She has also spent time at the Brookings Institution, the International Monetary Fund, and the US Senate.
+Roz holds a PhD in Economics from Columbia University, a MSc in Economic History from the London School of Economics, and a BA in Economics from Smith College.

 Frank Finelli